Change Starts Now!

 Add your name if you will stand with Currie Dixon and the Yukon Party!

-Wade's grandmother, Hilda Watson, was an MLA for the electoral district of Kluane and the first woman to lead a political party in Canada.
-He and his wife Donna have a son and a daughter, Joshua and Taryn.
+His grandmother, Hilda Watson, was an MLA for the electoral district of Kluane and the first woman to lead a political party in Canada.

 Kluane includes the communities along the Alaska Highway of Mendenhall, Haines Junction, Burwash Landing, Destruction Bay, Aishihik, Champagne, and Beaver Creek.
 The border between the Kluane electoral district and the Lake Laberge electoral district is Km post 1459 on the Alaska Highway.
 It is the 5th largest electoral district at 67,943 km².
 It is situated on the traditional territory of the Kluane First Nation, the Champagne and Aishihik First Nations, the White River First Nation, the Selkirk First Nation, and the Little Salmon/Carmacks First Nation.